1Password/scim-examples/PREPARATION.md

 There are a few common issues that pop up when deploying the SCIM Bridge.

 * Do not create the Provision Manager user manually.
 Let the setup process create the Provision Manager user for you **automatically.**
 * When the Provisioning setup asks you for an email address for the new Provision Manager user it creates for you automatically, use a **dedicated email address** (for example: `op-provision-manager@example.com`) to handle this account.
-It is _not advised_ to use any personal email address.
+It is _not advised_ to use any personal email address, and additionally, this account should be accessible by whomever will manage the 1Password service for your organization, be it a single individual or a group.
 * You should **never** need to log into this Provision Manager account manually.
+Please refrain from doing so.
 * Do not attempt to perform a provisioning sync until the setup has been completed.
 * Once set up, your Identity Provider becomes the _authoritative source_ of information for your 1Password accounts.
 With Provisioning enabled, you _cannot edit user details manually_, and must do so through your Identity Provider.